Optimiz-IA/ovh-cloud-manager/README.md

 # OVH Cloud Manager

-Wrapper for OVH cloud API.
-For now, designed to interact with the AI Training part of cloud services.
+Wrapper for OVH Cloud API.
+For now, designed to interact with the AI Training part of Cloud services.

 Rust structures to fit with API form/response objects.